climet-eu/compression-lab-notebooks/README.md

 This product includes software produced by UChicago Argonne, LLC under Contract No. DE-AC02-06CH11357 with the Department of Energy.

-The example datasets in the `data/` folder are licensed separately, please see the `LICENSE.txt` files in the respective subfolders.

 ## Funding